 “Cholla, wearing a leg brace, six months after having her leg destroyed, hunting her heart out,” Heather recalls.
-“I watched Cholla track a grouse along the edge of a clearcut atop a mountain until the bird flushed directly in front of Misi Knutson.
+“I watched Cholla track a grouse along the edge of a clearcut in a healthy forest atop a mountain until the bird flushed directly in front of Misi Knutson.
 Then I heard the shot, and then excited shouts.
 It was Misi, Patti’s daughter and now an avid hunter in her own right, who had just shot her very first grouse.”

 There are more stories that can’t be told than ones that can.
 Private jokes, politically incorrect ones, and lots where “you had to be there.”
 There have been negatives ranging from rodent-infested quarters and disappointing bird numbers to times of true “bitchiness” with a small “b.”
 Nonetheless, Heather sums it up well.